SR3 OPTIONS

 Default value in a Poll is 8 hours, should be longer than nodupe_fileAgeMax to prevent re-ingesting files that have aged out of the duplicate suppression cache.

 Note that the duplicate suppresion store is local to each instance.
 When N instances share a queue, the first time a posting is received, it could be picked by one instance, and if a duplicate one is received it would likely be picked up by another instance.
 For effective duplicate suppression with instances, one must deploy two layers of subscribers.
-Use a first layer of subscribers (shovels) with duplicate suppression turned off and output with post_exchangeSplit, which route notification with the same checksum to the same member of a second layer of subscribers (winnow) whose duplicate suppression caches are active.
+Use a first layer of subscribers (shovels) with duplicate suppression turned off and output with post_exchangeSplit, which route notification with the same path to the same member of a second layer of subscribers (winnow) whose duplicate suppression caches are active.

 outlet post|json|url (default: post)